vahonorato/eclipse_predictions/README.md

 Project Structure:
 -
-- "Medios_Eclipse.ipynb" is the eclipse predictions code with version (-- version.N)
+- "Medios_Eclipse.ipynb" is the eclipse predictions code with version (code -- version.N)
 - "medios_eclipses.pdf" is the eclipse predictions article